[Rev. 5/3/2022 9:08:49 PM]

 Surveys of public land

-No. III.–Senate Concurrent Resolution relating to the United States surveys of the public lands of Nevada.
+No. III.Senate Concurrent Resolution relating to the United States surveys of the public lands of Nevada.

 [Passed January 31, 1883.]

-Resolved by the Senate, the Assembly concurring, That our Senators in Congress be instructed and our Representative be requested to use all honorable means to [to] secure a restoration of the rates to such a figure as will secure celerity in the execution of the surveys of the public lands of Nevada, and to secure an appropriation that will be sufficient to advance the U. S. surveys extensively and with dispatch, so that a just proportion of the unsurveyed land of the State can be surveyed annually.
+Whereas, The State of Nevada has recently secured a grant of two millions of acres of land for school purposes; and, Whereas, The availability of such grant has been greatly enhanced by reason of more rapid progress of Government surveys within the last two years, and that should such progress of surveys continue the availability of such grant would be correspondingly further enhanced; and, Whereas, Congress at its last session reduced the rates for executing surveys so low as to practically stop all further progress of such surveys; therefore be it Resolved by the Senate, the Assembly concurring, That our Senators in Congress be instructed and our Representative be requested to use all honorable means to [to] secure a restoration of the rates to such a figure as will secure celerity in the execution of the surveys of the public lands of Nevada, and to secure an appropriation that will be sufficient to advance the U. S. surveys extensively and with dispatch, so that a just proportion of the unsurveyed land of the State can be surveyed annually.
+Resolved, That His Excellency, the Governor, be requested to forward a copy of this memorial to each of our Senators and our Representative at Washington. |

 ________

 Severe winter, starving Indians.
+Requesting Governmet aid. |

-No. IV.–Senate Concurrent Resolution relative to issuing rations to starving Indians.
+No. IV.Senate Concurrent Resolution relative to issuing rations to starving Indians.

 [Passed February 6, 1883.]

+Whereas, Owing to the unprecedented rigor of the Winter the Indians of nothern Humboldt, and other parts of Nevada, are utterly destitute and absolutely starving.
 Resolved, That our Senators and Representative in Congress be urged to secure the immediate issue of rations to starving Indians at Fort McDermot as long as the same shall be necessary for their preservation.
+Resolved, That His Excellency the Governor be, and is hereby requested to telegraph a copy of this resolution to our Senators and Representative in Congress. |

 ________